pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 There are few really impressive traits about Promises that you need to master.
 Trust me, they don't just equip you with the power but they also save you from lot of hassle.

-### Re-Usable
+### Immutable and Re-Usable

-One of the key attributes of a Promise is, once settled, you can use the result as many times as you want.
+One of the key attributes of a Promise is, **the value contained within a Promise is immutable**.
+That is, once settled, you can use the result as many times as you want.
+No amount of messing up with the result is going to mutate the original result contained within the Promise.

 Take a look at this example:
 ```js